bitwes/GodotEditorHandles/README.md

 I suggest that you name all your exported `EditorHandles` the same thing (I've been using `editor_handles`).
 You can only have one ([right now](https://github.com/bitwes/GodotEditorHandles/issues/19)) per node, so you don't have to differentiate between multiples on the same object.
 Naming them the same everywhere will make it easy to understand what they are and may aleviate the urge to make their names more descriptive.
 Think of the `EditorHandles` as a section of properties like the properties in the `Transform` or `Visibility` section of a Node.

+# VERY IMPORTANT DISCLAIMER
+If you are upgrading, make sure to BACKUP your project BEFORE you install the new version.
+There is a chance that upgrading could lose all your settings, making all your objects the wrong size.

 ## LESS IMPORTANT DISCLAIMER
 All `EditorHandles` resources are ALWAYS "local to scene".
 This means that if you need to enforce a value or change defaults, you must do this in code.
 This was done because, by the nature of what `EditorHandles` aims to do, you don't want the resource to be shared across multiple instances.
 You also don't want to accidently change values everywhere when you edit the source node.
 The downside is that if you want to change a value everywhere, you can't do that in the source Node's `EditorHandles`, you must do that in code.

 # Usage
 Your thing that uses an `EditorHandles` MUST be a `@tool`.

 ## Add an EditorHandles property and use it:
 ```gdscript